Greater Toronto, ON Banner

 Based on Mortgage Sandbox Analysis, Toronto is at moderate risk of a significant market correction.
 Here are some key considerations.

-3. Construction Levels: Construction activity aligns with recent years, suggesting that the market can likely absorb the current pipeline of completed units without significantly impacting prices.
+3. Construction Levels: Construction activity aligns with recent years, suggesting the market can likely absorb the current pipeline of completed units without significantly impacting prices.

 4. Buyer Pool: Toronto is a large property market with a substantial number of potential buyers.
 Sellers should still be able to find interested buyers even in a slow market.

-5. Interest Rates: Interest rates are currently lower, as we are in the easing phase of the interest rate cycle.
+5. Interest Rates: Interest rates are currently lower as we are in the easing phase of the interest rate cycle.
 Falling rates increase property buying budgets and tend to stimulate property markets.
 It may take up to 18 months for the full effects of this easing to be felt.

-Toronto Property Market Risk Assessment.
+Toronto Property Market Risk Assessment.jpg

 Not sure about your bank's renewal offer?